mvysny/vaadin-on-kotlin/docs/gettingstarted.md

 The VoK philosophy includes three major guiding principles:

-* Simplicity &emdash; things are kept as simple as possible, and libraries are used only when absolutely necessary.
+* Simplicity — things are kept as simple as possible, and libraries are used only when absolutely necessary.
 Complex patterns such as Dependency Injection and MVC are deliberately left out.
-* Components as basic building blocks &emdash; Vaadin is a single-page web component framework as opposed to the traditional multi-page frameworks.
+* Components as basic building blocks — Vaadin is a single-page web component framework as opposed to the traditional multi-page frameworks.
 As such, it resembles the traditional fat client Swing/JavaFX programming and is closer to GUI software development than the traditional web development with HTML and JavaScript.
   VoK promotes code/UI reuse of components (your components will range from basic ones to a complex containers, even forms) instead of creating page templates.
 It is a predecessor to the Web Components technology.
-* No magic &emdash; No proxies, interceptors, reflection.
+* No magic — No proxies, interceptors, reflection.
 VoK introduces explicit functions.

 ### Notes For Java Programmers